icirellik/auto-bug/README.md

 # auto-bug

-This is a bug report
+This is a bug report, we are adding this text now.